Ever Present: First Peoples Art of Australia

 Exhibition Overview

 Ever Present: First Peoples Art of Australia surveys historical and contemporary works by Aboriginal and Torres Strait Islander artists from across Australia.
-Drawn from the collections of the National Gallery of Australia and Wesfarmers Arts, the works in this touring exhibition bridge time and place and are interconnected through story and experience.
+Drawn from the collections of the National Gallery of Australia and The Wesfarmers Collection of Australian Art, the works in this touring exhibition bridge time and place and are interconnected through story and experience.

 Together the works underline the ever-present existence of the First Peoples of Australia.

-Ever Present: First Peoples Art of Australia is a National Gallery Touring Exhibition supported by Wesfarmers Arts and the Australian Government through the Office for the Arts.
+Ever Present: First Peoples Art of Australia is a National Gallery Touring Exhibition supported by Wesfarmers Arts and the Australian Government.

 Curator: Tina Baum, Gulumirrgin (Larrakia)/Wardaman/Karajarri peoples, Curator of Aboriginal and Torres Strait Islander Art, National Gallery of Australia